CGodl/CleverBreak/README.md

 ### User Authentication
 New users have the ability to register an account on the sign-in page.
-New user accounts require a minimum of a name, an email address, and a password Users can log-in and log out
+New user accounts require a minimum of a name, an email address, and a password Email confirmation is sent to new users after successful registration Users can log-in and log out

 ![Signin Example](./readme_images/Signin.png)

+### Add friends
+Users can quickly find and add friends on the platform via their email address

+### Draft Bills
+Users can draft, edit, and delete bills between themselves and other cleverbreak members.

+### Comments
+Users can create and delete comments on associated bills